 Our login system has inbuilt protection against attempts to break into the system using automated brute force attack.

 We understand the importance of regular solid backups to ensure business continuity; as such, we operate 2 entirely separate backup routines.
-The first is managed by our hosting partner Rackspace, who make a daily back up of all changes and take a full back up once a week.
+The first is managed by our hosting partner Rackspace, based entirely in the UK; who make a daily back up of all changes and take a full back up once a week.
 These are stored in their secure data centre over a 2 week rolling period.
 Additionally, myhrtoolkit take a full daily back up which is stored off-site with a different PCI DSS Level 1 service provider.
 Before this leaves our servers, the back-up is encrypted, transmitted over a secure connection and remains encrypted whilst ever it is outside our network.

 Myhrtoolkit can assist with your data retention requirements.
 Upon closure of an account, we hold customer data for a further month before deleting all data rendering it non-recoverable.